talpor/django-dashing/docs/widgets.rst

 __ NumberWidgetDefinition_

-Here's an example of a graph widget where in `value` is displayed the total of payments and in the detail and more_info shows other information of interest
+Here's an example of a graph widget where in `value` is displayed the total of payments and in the detail and moreInfo shows other information of interest

 .. code-block:: python